nautobot/nautobot/nautobot/docs/models/dcim/interface.md

 !!! note
     Although devices and virtual machines both can have interfaces, a separate model is used for each.
 Thus, device interfaces have some properties that are not present on virtual machine interfaces and vice versa.

++++ 1.6.0
+    Interfaces can now be assigned to an [Interface Redundancy Group](./interfaceredundancygroup.md) to represent redundancy protocols such as HSRP or VRRP.